CS-DS-125/125book/py4e_rst/08-lists.rst

    'with', 'yonder']

-**Exercise 5: Write a program to read through the mail box data and when you find line that starts with “From”, you will split the line into words using the ``split`` function.
+**Exercise 5: Write a program to read through the mail box data and when you find line that starts with "From", you will split the line into words using the ``split`` function.
 We are interested in who sent the message, which is the second word on the From line.**